nurbilu/chat_game_proj/General_fixs_&_errors.md

 9. 6. add/fix/adjust/modify when reload from browser display the current component instead to homepage(done?)

 10. 2. add a check for refresh token - if not refresh token - login regular and logout also when access token expired - if refresh token - login with refresh token (done)

+11. 1. fix that register without profile picture will use no_profile_pic.png as a profile picture (removed)

+12. 1. a. adjust gen logger as other flasks (done)